Available Products & Spare Parts

 For some more info click here for the California Cycleworks page.

-The EXACTFIT range covers every Ducati belt drive model except square tooth belt 500, 600 and 750 engines (all pre 1998) and the 748R (same as TB996, but 2mm wider).
+The EXACTFIT range covers every Ducati belt drive model including the square tooth belt 500, 600 and 750 engines (all pre 1998) and the 748R (same as TB996, but 2mm wider).
 The replacement schedule for these belts remains the same as the Ducati specification of 2 years or 20,000km, whichever comes first.
 Fitment is as below.
 Prices include GST.
-The genuine Ducati price is for a comparative guide.
 Trade enquiries welcome.

 Part #